 Minzdrav Snatches Away Victims from Death

 In Russian usage, “Minzdrav” is an acronym for Ministry of Health (in Russian, of course).
-It’s common coinage in the Russian language… for instance, Minobrony is the Ministry of Defence, and Minyust is the Ministry of Justice.
+It’s common coinage in the Russian language… for instance, Minoborony is the Ministry of Defence, and Minyust is the Ministry of Justice.
 American equivalents are POTUS, SecDef, and DoD.
 Bureaucratese IS international, after all.
 In Orwell’s 1984, the reader finds the Russian format for acronym formation in the Newspeak Ingsoc, Minitrue, and Miniluv (amongst others).
-It’s not sinister in intent… although it appears that way at times.
+It’s not sinister in intent… although it seems that way at times.
 It’s just meant to save keystrokes (no lie).

 28 May 2013